wqking/obfupy/doc/options_and_callback.md

 # Set extractConstant to False to disable it
 rewriterOptions.extractConstant = False

+# We can also pass extractConstant to the constructor, for example,
+# rewriterOptions = rewriter.Options(extractConstant = False)

 # Enable the sub option invertCompareOperator
 rewriterOptions.invertCompareOperator.enabled = True